u-hunfeld/workflows_project/README.md

 sampleB,path/to/fileB_1.fastq.gz,path/to/fileB_2.fastq.gz.fastq.gz,reverse,disease
 ```

 Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+Strandedness options are auto, forward and reverse.
+Optionally, a condition can be stated.